 Evidence so far supports the view that VAT revenue is already a significant source of revenue in Nigeria.
-For example, actual VAT revenue from 1994 was #8.189 billion which is36.59% higher than the project is #6 billion for the year.
+For example, actual VAT revenue from 1994 was #8.189 billion which is 36.59% higher than the project is #6 billion for the year.
 Similarly actual VAT revenue for 1995 was #21 billion compared with the projected #12 billion.
 In terms of contribution to total federally collected revenue, VAT accounted for about 4.06% in 2004 and 5.93% in 2005.
-As much as #404.5 billion was collected on VAT (5.1%) of total revenue in 2015, VAT revenue of #1.97 trillion was paid to federation account for the first half of the year 2018 (CBN, 2018)

-So many scholars have investigated on the issue of VAT and its contributions to the nation.
+As much as #404.5 billion was collected on VAT (5.1%) of total revenue in 2015, VAT revenue of #1.97 trillion was paid to federation account for the first half of the year 2018 (CBN, 2018) So many scholars have investigated on the issue of VAT and its contributions to the nation.
 Owolabi and Okwu (2011) showed that VAT revenue contributed positively to the development of the respective sectors.
 Izedonmi and Okunbor (2014) showed that VAT Revenue accounts and total revenue account for as much as 92% significant variations in GDP in Nigeria.
 A positive and insignificant correlation exists between VAT Revenue and GDP.
 Both economic variables fluctuated greatly over the period though VAT Revenue was more stable.
 Umeorah, (2013) that VAT has significant effect on GDP and also on Total Tax Revenue.
-Though prior research revealed that VAT as a tax has contributed immensely on the economic growth of Nigeria.
-However, the recent economic recession to an extent has eaten up the economy.
-This study therefore set up to assess the effect of value added tax (VAT) administration on the economic development in Nigeria.
+Though prior Rather, it required consistent efforts on the part of people.
+Dafionone (2013), noted, "that for the country to lay claim on growth and development through taxation, there must be an improvement of the quality of life of the citizens, as measured by the appropriate indices in The Malthusian theory did not regard the process of economic development as automatic.